 Remember those long road trips to visit family in another state?
 Before the mid-’90s, before Gameboys and Tablets, families had to be their own entertainment.
 Want to disconnect from the devices and reconnect with the fam?
+Already ran out of fun facts to impress the kids with?
 Try these “old school” road trip pass times.

 1. The License Plate Game